joostvangils/BPMN_RPA/README.md

 - Create your Diagram in https://app.diagrams.net/ or in the Desktop application (DrawIO or Ms Visio) by using the appropriate BPMN_RPA Shape-set
 - Save your diagram (as XML for DrawIO or as vsdx for Visio)
 - You have several options to run your workflow:
-  * by generating a single Python script in [BPMN-RPA Studio](https://1ic.nl/download) that can contains both the starting of the WorkflowEngine as the flow steps itself
+  * by generating a single Python script in [BPMN-RPA Studio](https://1ic.nl/download) that can contains both the code to start the WorkflowEngine as the flow steps itself
   * by using the [BPMN_RPA_Starter.py](https://github.com/joostvangils/BPMN_RPA/raw/main/BPMN_RPA/BPMN_RPA_Starter.py)
   * start the flow with the WorkflowEngine in code